SamMartin92/milestone-project-heritage-housing-issues/README.md

 ## ML Business Case
 * In the previous bullet, you potentially visualized a ML task to answer a business requirement.
 You should frame the business case using the method we covered in the course

+* Need to use at least 6 diff hyperparameters with 3 distinct acceptable values each (refer back to Scikit learn unit notebook 6: Cross Validation Search Part 2)

 ## Dashboard Design
 * List all dashboard pages and its content, either block of information or widgets, like: buttons, checkbox, image, or any other item that your dashboard library supports.